ngraczykowski/iris-root/modules/scb-bridge/scb-lima-deployment-notes.md

 Special attention deserves `version.vars` file which lists versions of components' artifacts that needs to be deployed.
 The available versions can be checked in [Minio](https://console.minio.silenteight.com/object-browser/artifacts), just enter the directory that corresponds to the component and check artefacts inside.
-Keep in mind that only artefacts with `-exec.jar` suffix (and not `-BUILD...`) are available as candidates to be deployed by Nomad.
+Only artefacts with `-exec.jar` suffix are available as candidates to be deployed by Nomad.

-If you have a problem with artifact's checksum during Nomad deployment, you can copy the checksum from Nomad error log and put it into `version.vars` and repeat the deployment process.
+If you have a problem with artifact's checksum during Nomad deployment, you can copy the checksum from Nomad error log (visible in Nomad UI) and put it into `version.vars` and repeat the deployment process.

 Artefacts are downloaded by Nomad from Minio, so they must be there, and they are put there by Jenkins as explained in above section.